Metal Gear 2: Solid Snake: Releases

 Snake's portrait in the original MSX2 version (left) was based on the likeness of actor Mel Gibson.
 In the re-released versions, Snake was redesigned to resemble his future self in the original Metal Gear Solid.

-The MSX2 version of Solid Snake was released in Japan on July 20, 1990.
-Unlike the first MSX2 game, no official English localization was produced (as Konami had already discontinued sales of their MSX games in Europe), although a fan translation was later produced in 1997 by the MSX hobbyist group G&T International.
+The MSX2 version of Metal Gear 2 was released in Japan on July 20, 1990.
+Unlike its predecessor, no official English localization was produced (as Konami had already discontinued sales of their MSX games in Europe), although a fan translation was later produced in 1997 by the MSX hobbyist group G&T International.
 Unofficial imports of the game had reached Europe by 1996, with some fans at the time requesting a port for the PlayStation.

-The first port of Solid Snake to another platform was the Japanese feature phone version released on October 1, 2004 as a downloadable app on i-mode, EZweb, and Yahoo!
+The first port of Metal Gear 2 to another platform was the Japanese feature phone version released on October 1, 2004 as a downloadable app on i-mode, EZweb, and Yahoo!
 Mobile services.
-This version features a few additions over the original MSX2 version, such as an easy mode and an unlockable boss rush mode after clearing the main game once, but also include some other adjustments and changes, most notably the replacement of the portraits used during the conversation sequences.
-While the portraits in the MSX2 version were modeled after real life celebrities, the new portraits were instead designed to more closely resemble Metal Gear Solid illustrator Yoji Shinkawa's character designs in the later installments.
-These changes would also be implemented in the version included in Metal Gear Solid 3: Subsistence for the PlayStation 2, an expanded edition of Metal Gear Solid 3: Snake Eater released in Japan in 2005 that included full ports of both the original Metal Gear and Solid Snake as part of its newly-added content.
+This version features a few additions over the original MSX2 version, such as an easy mode and an unlockable boss rush mode after clearing the main game once, but also include some other adjustments and changes, most notably the replacement of the portraits used during the codec conversation sequences.
+While the portraits in the MSX2 version were modeled after real-life celebrities, the new portraits were instead designed to more closely resemble Metal Gear Solid illustrator Yoji Shinkawa's character designs in the later installments.
+These changes would also be implemented in the version included in Metal Gear Solid 3: Subsistence for the PlayStation 2, an expanded edition of Metal Gear Solid 3: Snake Eater released in Japan in 2005 that included full ports of both Metal Gear and Metal Gear 2 as part of its newly added content.

-Subsistence would later be released in North America and Europe in 2006 with full English localizations of both MSX2 games, marking the first time that Solid Snake was given an international release.
+Subsistence would later be released in North America and Europe in 2006 with full English localizations of both MSX2 games, marking the first time that Metal Gear 2 was given an international release.
 The two MSX2 games would later be included in the HD remastered version of Metal Gear Solid 3 released for the PlayStation 3 and Xbox 360 in 2011 and PlayStation Vita in 2012.
 Both MSX2 games were also released as a part of the Metal Gear Solid Master Collection series for the Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S on October 24, 2023.
 It was available as additional content with the stand-alone re-release of the original Metal Gear Solid, as well as part of the compilation Metal Gear Solid: Master Collection Vol. 1, which also includes Metal Gear Solid 2 and Metal Gear Solid 3 among other content.

-Solid Snake was also released for the Wii Virtual Console exclusively in Japan on March 30, 2010.
-Like all Virtual Console games, Solid Snake is emulated from the original MSX2 hardware rather than being ported from the mobile phone version like the Subsistence and HD Edition ports, although this version of the game has been patched to use the revised character portraits rather than the original ones.
+Metal Gear 2 was also released for the Wii Virtual Console exclusively in Japan on March 30, 2010.
+Like all Virtual Console games, Metal Gear 2 is emulated from the original MSX2 hardware rather than being ported from the mobile phone version like the Subsistence and HD Edition ports, although this version of the game has been patched to use the revised character portraits rather than the original ones.